 Yes, Hungry Jack’s Pty Ltd is wholly owned by Competitive Foods Australia, which is the exclusive master franchisee of the Burger King Corporation.
 It is an Australian company.

-How Many Hungry Jack’s stores are there?
+How Many Hungry Jack’s stores are there in Australia?

 According to the Hungry Jack’s website, there are over 420 Hungry Jack’s restaurants in Australia.
 They employ over 19,000 people and serve 1.7 million Australians each week and are located in every major population centre in the country.